CodeScop/Oge-Mai-Field-Guide/luciolaresources.md

   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
   - later game

-- **Early May 2020 Sources Outside the Hunt:**
+- **Late May 2020 Sources Outside the Hunt:**

-  Early May 2020 sources are Hunt monsters and monsters that camouflage with their environment (at least in theory; in practice, it can be hard to tell why some are considered camo and others not).
-This means mostly green monsters which exist in the Forest, brown monsters which exist in the Desert, blue monsters which exist in the Water, and purple monsters which exist in the Dust.
+  Late May 2020 sources are Hunt monsters and orange monsters (though often even orangey shades of brown are included).
+I'm counting Pride Sassi as "outside the Hunt" because he's visible whether you've unlocked the Hunt or not.

-  - LF Battles: Xin (100 words for 1), Wignow (250 words for 2-3), Aracni (400 words for 4), Spirit Wignow (450 words for 4-5), Nitana (700 words for 7)
+  - LF Battles: Reenu (200 words for 2), Spirit Wignow (450 words for 4-5), Pride Sassi (600 words for 6), Rudakai (1400 words, 1 Leaf Boots, 10 Leaves for 14)

+  - later game

 - **Sell price:** 10 Coins (don't sell, much better to spend)